-In early 2020, Alex Echo was diagnosed with Parkinson’s.
+In 2019, Alex Echo was diagnosed with Parkinson’s.
 He had experienced symptoms for around 7 years, including feeling off balance and small tremors.
 His GP reassured him he was just getting older.
 It wasn’t until one day Alex woke up and wasn’t even able to write his own name, then he knew he needed a second opinion.

 I’m an American-born artist.
 My professional art career has spanned over 4 decades, and I’ve worked on a huge range of projects and campaigns.
 Creating fabric designs for fashion designer Paul Smith, billboards for Absolut Vodka, a bespoke guitar for Eric Clapton, and the inaugural trophy for the Glyndebourne Opera Cup.
 And recently I digitally created 89 original art pieces for 81 rooms over 5 floors at the NHS-UCLH Proton Beam Therapy Centre in London.
 My work has taken shape in so many different forms.